 Claire Bynner, What Works Scotland research associate, considers what increasing diversity means for local areas and what local government and community planning partnerships (CPPs) can do to support the settlement of new migrants.

-Research report examining how public services, primarily schools but also other services such as health and social care, are meeting the educational provision needs of refugee children in Scotland.
-It focuses not only on the ‘formal’ aspects of education, but also the school as a site for integration for refugee children and their families.
+Research report, executive summary and literature review examining how public services, primarily schools but also other services such as health and social care, are meeting the educational provision needs of refugee children in Scotland.
+It focuses not only on the ‘formal’ aspects of education but also the school as a site for integration for refugee children and their families.

 Joe Brady from the Scottish Refugee Council explains an organisational change process that led to a sharper focus on assets.
 Here, he explains how service redesign was achieved.